DPlayer234/houston-tools/README.md

 Upon startup, it will register its commands globally.

-Configuration is supported either via environent variables or a file named `houston_app.toml` in the working directory.
+Configuration is supported either via environment variables or a file named `houston_app.toml` in the working directory.
 The TOML config has this structure:

 ```toml
 [discord]